torchnyu/blog/_posts/2020-02-26-learning-languages.md

 you can't say that all languages are easy to pick up just because you've only encountered romance languages.
 Somewhere out there Chinese is lurking and it ain't easy.

+I highly recommend learning a different paradigm than imperative as it'll teach you a completely new style and a new approach to programming.
+Functional programming is the classic alternative, but logic programming languages like Prolog are also very interesting.

 # Getting Comfortable